 To avoid unpleasant scents, you should grind up food refuse right away with cold water and operate your disposal long enough.
 Usually, 30 seconds will do it.

-Stop dumping coffee grounds, eggshells, potato peels and banana peels into your disposal, because they result in drainage issues and foul smells.
-While bleach appears to be a smart idea for rinsing your garbage disposal, it hardens grease and other food scraps in your pipes, leading to obstructions.
+Don’t dump coffee grounds, eggshells, potato peels and banana peels into your disposal, because they result in drainage troubles and foul scents.
+While bleach appears to be a smart idea for freshening your garbage disposal, it hardens grease and other food bits in your pipes, leading to obstructions.

-Our Charleston plumbing Experts recommend trying one of these green mixtures every week to keep your disposal smelling fresh:
+Our Charleston plumbing Experts recommend trying one of these chemical-free mixtures each week to keep your disposal smelling fresh:

 - Hot water and baking soda